lindacom/Javascript-jquery-ajax/Projects/react shopping cart/README.md

 write application code
 ---------------------
-in the src > app.js file write the application code
+in the src > app.js file write the application code.
+Nb. the html code for the page is contained in the return block.

 run the application
 --------------------